Radu Drăgușin: Juventus

 In 2018, with interest from Chelsea, Paris Saint-Germain and Atlético Madrid, Drăgușin transferred to Italian club Juventus for a fee of €260,000.
 Initially assigned as an under-17 player, he quickly moved to the under-19 team.
 On 25 January 2020, midway through the 2019–20 Serie C season, Drăgușin made his debut for Juventus U23 against Pro Patria by coming on as a 36th-minute substitute for Raffaele Alcibiade.

 On 8 November, he was called up to the senior squad by Andrea Pirlo for a Serie A fixture against Lazio.
 He made his club and European debut on 2 December, appearing as a substitute in a 3–0 home victory over Dynamo Kyiv in the UEFA Champions League group stage.
 Drăgușin's league debut was made 11 days later, being brought on in the 90th minute for Matthijs de Ligt in a 3–1 away win over Genoa.

 On 13 January 2021, Drăgușin started his first match in the Coppa Italia, as his side defeated Genoa 3–2 after extra time.
-His first career goal came for the under-23s on 13 February 2021, in a 3–0 away defeat of AlbinoLeffe.
+His first career goal came for the under-23s on 13 February 2021, in a 3–0 away victory over AlbinoLeffe.
 In April, Drăgușin's performances earned him a four-year contract extension at Juventus.